jwbensley/Tier-1-Analysis/docs/part1/network_tiers.md

                     └──────┘
 ```

-The problem with this tiering topology is that it is pure theory, the Internet topology is actually a very dense partial-mesh, with peerings across all the tiering level boundaries ([more on this later](../part3/2025/diagrams/README.md)).
+The problem with this tiering topology is that it is pure theory, the Internet topology is actually a very dense partial-mesh, with peerings across all the tiering level boundaries ([see these diagrams](../part3/2025/diagrams/README.md)).
 With the rise of hyperscalers and massive CDN networks, a huge amount of traffic today is delivered from within a metro, and mostly within 1 AS hop within that metro.
 This is due to extensive public and private peering between source and destination networks, regardless of their "tier".

 As mentioned above though, there is no official definition, and the main two/three definitions I hear are: